dotnet/TorchSharp/docfx/articles/saveload.md

 model.load_state_dict(torch.load('model_weights.pth'))
 ```

-This presents a couple of problems for a .NET implementation.

-Python pickling is intimately coupled to Python and its runtime object model.
-It is a complex format that supports object graphs forming DAGs, faithfully maintaining all object state in the way necessary to restore the Python object later.

-In order to share models between .NET applications, Python pickling is not at all necessary, and even for moving model state from Python to .NET, it is overkill.
-The state of a model is a simple dictionary where the keys are strings and the values are tensors.
+The Python pickling system is intimately coupled to Python, so supporting it in .NET is complex.
+In order to share models between .NET applications, Python pickling is not at all necessary, as the state of a model is a simple dictionary where the keys are strings and the values are tensors.

 Therefore, TorchSharp, in its current form, implements its own very simple model serialization format, which allows models originating in either .NET or Python to be loaded using .NET, as long as the model was saved using the special format.

+That being said, TorchSharp does support loading and saving the model using the python format, described below.

 The MNIST and AdversarialExampleGeneration examples in this repo rely on saving and restoring model state -- the latter example relies on a pre-trained model from MNST.

-><br/>A future version of TorchSharp may include support for reading and writing Python pickle files directly.<br/><br/>

 ## How to use the TorchSharp format